New World Development: New World CLUB

+The New World CLUB is a loyalty program operated by the New World Group that offers members benefit such as exclusive discounts and events.
+There are currently 3 membership tiers.

+K Dollar Program

+The K Dollar Program is a loyalty initiative developed in collaboration between New World Development, K11, and Chow Tai Fook.
+By becoming a KLUB 11 member and linking to the K Dollar Program account, members can earn K Dollars, which can be used as instant cash at a wide range of participating merchants.
+A minimum spending amount of 10 K Dollars is required for redemption.
+The K Dollar conversion rate varies by KLUB 11 tier:

+The program features over 1,000 merchants throughout Hong Kong, including locations within K11 Art Mall and Victoria Dockside.

+In March 2024, a feature was introduced allowing members to link their Visa cards to the K11 HK app, enabling automatic earning of K Dollars without the need to queue up at the concierge, upload receipts, or scan the QR codes.
+This integration is part of a multi-year partnership between New World Development (NWD) and Visa to deepen customer engagement and stimulate local spend.
+Upon linking their Visa cards to the K11 HK app, customers who spend with Visa can earn K Dollars automatically.

 Controversies

 Hung Hom Peninsula

 The Hung Hom Peninsula was sold for a below-market land premium of HK$864 million to New World Development, who subsequently sold off half share to Sun Hung Kai Properties.
 In 2004, the consortium announced the demolition of these buildings to make way for luxury apartments, to be faced with huge popular outcry about the needless destruction of "perfectly good buildings" to satisfy "corporate greed".
 In an unprecedented about-turn, the developers withdrew the plan on 10 December 2004.

 Leung Chin-man

 In 2008, New World was the subject of controversy when it announced it had hired former Permanent Secretary for Housing, Planning and Lands Leung Chin-man as deputy managing director and executive director of its China subsidiary, New World China Land Ltd. The Secretary for the Civil Service Denise Yue Chung-yee, signed off on the approval for him to take up the job within three years of leaving, failing to take into account the appearance of conflict of interest resulting from the Hung Hom Peninsula affair.
 New World argued that they hired Leung in good faith, after the government had given clearance.
 New World announced in the early hours of 16 August that the parties had agreed to rescind the contract.